llafuente/unity-platformer/readme.md

 There are many test scenes to see how things are built.

 Most of the components are very reusable-chainable.
-The best example is IA, that it's implemented as a fake Input for a normal Character.
+The best example is IA, that it's implemented as a fake Input and depends on what action you add you can achieve many behaviors.

-[<a name="execution-order"]
+<a name="execution-order"></a>
 ## Execution Order

 Configuration & UpdateManager need to be executed first, as they are